dockerian/go-coding/demo/github-workflow.md

   - Reduce workload for a dedicated repo admin.
   - Reduce need to maintain multiple branches.
   - Streamline interaction with contractors.
-  - PR conversations on github.
+  - Keep PR (pull request) conversations on github.com.
   - Easier with growing team.
   - Easier for CI/CD.